How to Hire a Certified Barre Instructor

 |---|---|---|---|

 | Certified Barre Instructor (CBI) | 60-question written exam (70% threshold) + live practical evaluation.
-Foundational credential. | Class instructor; good for studios launching barre with experienced movers transitioning into teaching | 2 years from exam |
+Foundational credential. | Potential fit for class-instructor roles when experience, references, and audition performance support the hire | Enrollment includes 2 years of Active status from enrollment; annual maintenance applies afterward |

-| Specialty Certifications (×4) | Prenatal & Postnatal · Special Populations · Ballerobica · Advanced Barre.
-Each requires active CBI. | Instructors working with specific populations; look for these as add-ons to CBI | +1 year per specialty |
+| Specialty Certifications (×4) | Prenatal & Postnatal · Special Populations · Ballerobica (High-Energy Barre) · Advanced Barre.
+Each requires active CBI. | Instructors working with specific populations; look for these as add-ons to CBI | Each a la carte specialty completed adds one year to the instructor's existing Active-status expiration |

 | Master Instructor | All 4 specialties + practicum + Master examination.
-Authorized IBBFA Board Examiner. | Can proctor practical exams for other candidates; appropriate for education director roles | Active; authorized examiner |
+Authorized IBBFA Board Examiner. | Potential fit for education-director, trainer, or examiner roles when current authorization and experience are confirmed | Highest earned IBBFA credential; Active-status and examiner requirements apply |

 How to verify a barre instructor's credentials before hiring